joycehan/strikingly-interview-test-instructions/README.md

 Sample:

-`curl -X POST -d '{"userId":YOUR_EMAIL, "action":"initiateGame"}' http://strikingly-interview-test.herokuapp.com/guess/process --header "Content-Type:application/json"`
+`curl -X POST -d '{"userId":"YOUR_EMAIL", "action":"initiateGame"}' http://strikingly-interview-test.herokuapp.com/guess/process --header "Content-Type:application/json"`

 ## Tips:
-Use a Chrome extension to simulate send request and get response in order to familiar with yourself with the flow
+Use a Chrome extension to simulate sending request and get response in order to familiar with yourself with the flow

 ## Q&A